-VLA-DLP: Currently, the Long-Term Care Ombudsman program does not go into Therapeutic Community Residences because there is no federal mandate, nor is there funding for Vermont Legal Aid to cover those programs as Ombudsman.
-Vermont Legal Aid serves as court-appointed counsel in Act 248 initial and continued commitment proceedings.
+DLP: Currently, the Long-Term Care Ombudsman program does not go into Therapeutic Community Residences because there is no federal mandate, nor is there funding for Vermont Legal Aid to cover those programs.
+There would need to be additional conversations about the role of Vermont Legal Aid in supporting these individuals.